icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/icub-server-from-scratch.md

 ```
 server 10.255.8.30
 server 10.255.8.31
-# the folllowing lines make the server a master server
+# the following lines make the server a master server
 server          127.127.1.0 # local clock
 fudge           127.127.1.0 stratum 10
 broadcastdelay  0.008
 ```

 ## NFS Server
 The laptop hosts two directories and export them using nfs.
-Both of the are mounted by the other machines on the network, by the PC104 and by the laptop iteself :
+Both of the are mounted by the other machines on the network, by the PC104 and by the laptop itself :

 - /exports/code - this contains the robot software sources such as YARP, iCub Software.
 - /local/yarp - this contains the YARP configuration files, shared by all the machine in the network